jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 ) <tab_29>

+// here layout
+For this thesis data for critical load cases given in @tab_29 were obtained through a presention in the lecture course #emp_[Design of Commercial Aircraft II] at TU Braunschweig in Germany @heinze2023aircraft, delivered by Dr. Heinze.
+Such data of load cases represents valuable proprietary knowledge typically protected within large aerospace companies and rarely accessible to the broader scientific community.
+The availability of this data through academic channels provides unique insights into industry-validated load case hierarchies.

+// TODO mention other companies
+Furthermore, meetings with two companies that have concrete intetrest in structrally testing and developing #glspl("swith") were held.
+They also investigated critical load cases and made them available to the author of this thesis.
+As this information was provided confidentially, it cannot be shared with the public.
+However, it should be noted that in this case as well, numerous load cases from the V-n diagram were classified as critical.
+Therefore, the developed V-n modeler can be considered a valuable component.

+// ------------------------------ explain table ----------------------------- //
+Vertical gusts and elevator maneuvers represent the most critical load cases (100% probability), where vertical gusts generate significant structural loads through rapid angle of attack changes affecting the entire airframe @Gudmundsson2014.

+The elevator maneuvers create initial control surface forces leading to complex dynamic structural responses.
+Landing impact follows at 90% criticality, characterized by the dynamic response of the airframe during touchdown, where vertical acceleration loads are transmitted through the landing gear into the primary structure.
+Aileron maneuvers and ground rolling (80%) introduce asymmetric lift distributions with substantial moment arms to the wing root, while ground rolling creates dynamic loads through partially-fueled wings interacting with runway irregularities.
+Lateral gusts and rudder maneuvers (70%) primarily influence fuselage design through asymmetric loading conditions, with distributed side forces and concentrated loads at the vertical tail transmitted through the fuselage structure.
+Steady pull-up maneuvers (50%) involve transition from descent to level flight, generating elevated but not maximum load factors @heinze2023aircraft.
+Frontal gusts (40%) create longitudinal loads, though their criticality is generally lower.
+Crash landing and cabin pressure cases (20%) ensure minimum structural integrity for occupant survivability, with cabin pressure's lower criticality often resulting from other load cases determining basic skin thickness requirements @heinze2023aircraft.
+Single engine failure and maximum engine thrust (10%) typically become critical only in localized areas around engine mounts and pylons.
+// -------------------------------------------------------------------------- //

-Within the scope of this thesis, experimental replication of all identified critical load cases is not feasible due to resource constraints, necessitating a focused approach on one or two critical cases.
-Similarly, comprehensive simulative modeling of all critical load cases from @tab_29 presents significant challenges, requiring extensive computational resources for high-fidelity #gls("cfd", long:true) calculations, fluid-structure coupling, multi-body simulation, crash analysis, or combinations thereof.
+Within the scope of this thesis, experimental and stimulative replication of all identified critical load cases is not feasible.
+The aim of this thesis is not to focus on all found load cases for general aircrafts, but rather contribute with some critical findings that could be used for a final certifaction process of #glspl("swith") within a time and resourcesframe that is feasible and possible for a scientific work.
+This reasoning necessitates on a focused approach, where the focus is set on the one most improtant load case.
 // ------------------------------- v-n-diagram ------------------------------ //
 According to @tab_29, vertical gust loading represents one of the most probable critical load cases, with a 100% probability of being dimensioning, thus warranting detailed investigation.
-This load case can be systematically analyzed through V-n diagrams.
+This load case can be obtained systematically and analyzed through V-n diagrams.
 The V-n diagramm is also called flight envelope or v-g diagramm.
 The flight envelope shows specific load factors over airspeed that an airplane has been designed to operate within @Gudmundsson2014 @Rossow_2014.
-It shows two differnt kind of laods, maneuver and gust laods @Rossow_2014.
+It shows two differnt kind of loads, maneuver and gust laods @Rossow_2014.
-An illustrative example is depicted in @fig_28 according to the EASA CS-23 @EASA_CS_23 for the normal category.
+An illustrative example of a V-n diagramm according to the EASA CS-23 @EASA_CS_23 for the normal category is depicted in @fig_28.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/0_Load/0_Vn_Diag.svg",